tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapis_quickstart_stoplight.md

 {% include random_ad4.html %}

 Stoplight provides a variety of options for working with projects &mdash; desktop editor versus web editor, and syncing from GitHub or saving directly to a Stoplight workspace.
 In this tutorial, I take the simplest path: using the web editor and saving to the Stoplight workspace.
 But recognize that you have more options for how you approach projects.
 See [Working with Projects](https://meta.stoplight.io/docs/studio/docs/Basics/01-working-with-projects.md) for more details.

+{: .note}
+Some aspects of the Stoplight user interface have changed since I wrote this tutorial.
+I'm planning to update it in the near future.
+Most of the changes aren't major, and you should still be able to get through it using the instructions below.

 ## Step 1: Set up a project in Stoplight Studio {#setup}